Ladvien/ladvien.github.io/_posts/robots/2014-02-23-robot-metallurgy-uart.md

 I'm not the sharpest when it comes to electronics, before July 2012 all I'd ever done with electronics was turned'em on and checked Facebook.
 (By the way, **up yours Facebook.****)**  Since my hardware education began I've avoided learning about interrupts because they've intimidated me.

-In Arduino C, intrerrupts are incorporated in most function calls provided by the core.
-That is, they operate in the background and do the magic for you.
-But in AVR you have to know how to use them to get stuff done; like receive serial data as soon as it arrives without locking up the CPU.

 I won't go into interrupts here, since I'm just learning about them.
 But I'll mention there are two types, [internal and external](http://www.avrfreaks.net/index.php?name=PNphpBB2&file=viewtopic&t=89843&start=all&postdays=0&postorder=asc).